How to Write a Retail Return Policy (& Free Templates)

 This article is part of a larger series on Retail Management.

+Your return policy isn’t the first thing that comes to mind when starting a retail business, but it’s certainly important.
 Writing a return policy, which sets the terms and conditions under which customers can receive a refund or exchange items they’ve purchased, is important for any retailer.
 These policies are meant to protect both the business and customer by keeping the terms of the transaction transparent.

 This article will go over four simple steps for creating a retail return policy for your store, including deciding what type of policy you need, drafting your policy, checking state and local guidelines, and publicly posting your policy.
 We’ll also cover the reasons you need a retail return policy.